zzzzzzzzzzzz123/snusbase/README.md

-main.py - The API for parsing snusbase search results cli.py - Command line tool for making searches easier, formats the results as well
+main.py - The API for parsing snusbase search results. cli.py - Command line tool for making searches easier, formats the results as well.

 **Requirements:**
 - Python 3+